Student Club and Organization Resources

 - Raffle and Bazaar Tax Form (PDF)

-As part of the educational process, students are encouraged to invite to campus guest speakers who have a demonstrated expertise in an area of interest to the College community.
-Recognized student clubs and organizations may invite to the College any person who contributes to the intellectual or cultural life of the College.
+As part of the educational process, students are encouraged to invite to campus guest speakers who have demonstrated expertise in an area of interest to the college community.
+Recognized student clubs and organizations may invite to the college any person who contributes to the intellectual or cultural life of the College.
 Individual students wishing to invite a speaker to campus should seek the sponsorship of a recognized student club or organization.

-In order to derive maximum benefit from a guest speaker’s presence on campus, it is recommended that prior to extending a final invitation the sponsoring recognized student club or organization review the College’s Guest Speaker Policy and consult with the Student Life Office as well as with faculty in related fields of expertise.
-This will assist the College in its efforts to offer a full, varied, and balanced program of guest speakers that will result in the broadest exchange of ideas and opinions.
+In order to derive maximum benefit from a guest speaker’s presence on campus, it is recommended that prior to extending a final invitation the sponsoring recognized student club or organization review the College’s Guest Speaker Policy and consult with The Student Life Office as well as with faculty in related fields of expertise.
+Student Groups are required to fill out the Event & Fundraiser Proposal Form and get approval prior to submitting a final invitation.
+This will assist the college in its efforts to offer a full, varied, and balanced program of guest speakers that will result in the broadest exchange of ideas and opinions.

-To schedule College facilities for a guest speaker event, please contact the Student Life Office at least one week in advance in order to ensure proper planning and the availability of security, facility equipment and/or personnel and/or food services, to the extent requested or required.
+To schedule college facilities for a guest speaker event, please contact The Student Life Office at least two weeks in advance in order to ensure proper planning and the availability of security, facility equipment and/or personnel and/or food services, to the extent requested or required.
 College facilities are assigned based on space availability.Print View